Aabha1/perfect-frame/README.md

 #### 2. To Run

 Open the folder.
-Please run it in a live server extension and do not use Node.js since this file does not contain @tensorflow.js/tfjs-node.
-I colud not build it using Node.js because if I make it a node js file then I am required to install @tensorflow.js/tfjs-node which was not supported on my system.
-This file is not been installed on win-32/ia32(the system i am using).
+Please run it in a live server extension and not use Node.js since this file does not contain @tensorflow.js/tfjs-node.
+I could not build it using Node.js because if I make it a node js file, then I am required to install @tensorflow.js/tfjs-node, which was not supported on my system.
+This file has not been installed on win-32/ia32(the system I am using).
 Thus, to run it locally,
-In VS Code install live-server extension {or if you are on any other platfrom just install live-server extension.}
+In VS Code, install the live-server extension {or if you are on any other platform, install the live-server extension.}
-Then right click on home.html
+Then right-click on home.html
-Choose the option "Open with live-server"
+Choose the option "Open with live-server."
 It opens and works.

-### For second part
+### For the second part

-#### 1. Clone repo
+### 1. Clone repo

 ```
 $ git clone git@github.com:Aabha1/PerfectFrame.git
 ```

-#### 2. To Run Backend
+### 2. To Run Backend

 ```
 $ npm install